Big Ten Conference

-The Big Ten Conference (stylized B1G, formerly the Western Conference and the Big Nine Conference, among others) is a U.S. collegiate athletic conference.
+The Big Ten Conference (formerly the Western Conference and the Big Nine Conference, among others) is a collegiate athletic conference in the United States.
 Founded as the Intercollegiate Conference of Faculty Representatives in 1896, it predates the founding of its regulating organization, the NCAA; it is the oldest NCAA Division I conference.
 It is based in Rosemont, Illinois.
 For many decades the conference consisted of ten prominent universities, which accounts for its name.
 On August 2, 2024, the conference expanded to 18 member institutions and two affiliate institutions.
 The conference competes in the NCAA Division I and its football teams compete in the Football Bowl Subdivision (FBS), the highest level of NCAA competition in that sport.

 Big Ten member institutions are major research universities with large financial endowments and strong academic reputations.
 A large student body is a hallmark of its universities, as 15 members enroll more than 30,000 students.
 They are all public universities except Northwestern University and the University of Southern California, both private universities.
 Collectively, Big Ten universities educate more than 520,000 total students and have 5.7 million living alumni.
 The members engage in $9.3 billion in funded research each year; 17 are members of the Association of American Universities (except Nebraska) and the Universities Research Association (except USC).
 All Big Ten universities are also members of the Big Ten Academic Alliance, formerly the Committee on Institutional Cooperation.

 Although the Big Ten was primarily a Midwestern conference for nearly a century, the conference's geographic footprint has extended from the Mid-Atlantic to the Great Plains since 2014.
 In 2024, the conference gained a presence in the West Coast with the addition of four former Pac-12 Conference schools.